 Matters of Emphasis

-As discussed in Note 1 to the financial statement, in 2022, the District adopted new accounting guidance for presentation and disclosure of leases, as required by the Accounting Manual.
+As discussed in Note 1 to the financial statements, in 2022, the District adopted new accounting guidance for financial reporting for leases as required by the Accounting Manual.
 Our opinion is not modified with respect to this matter.